Water SARS-CoV-2 RT-PCR Test

 - Comprehensive quality-control protocols to ensure consistent results

-- Technical support staff with decades of experience in waste water
+- Technical support staff with experience implementing wastewater surveillance

 How to use